How To Research Your Period House

 Another useful source of information on your historic property is the Registry of Deeds, housed in the King's Inns building, which can be entered through Henrietta Street.
 Here you have two avenues to explore in your search for information: (i) through the names of previous owners of the property as listed on your deeds, (ii) by researching the name of the townland and/or street address of the property.

-No appointment is necessary to conduct a search in the Registry of Deed, however a modest daily fee is charged prior to conducting a search.
+No appointment is necessary to conduct a search in the Registry of Deed, and there is no fee for searching pre-1970 records.
 Searching the Registry of Deeds is a unique experience and one not to be missed!
 The information, which for the most part is handwritten, is contained in large sack cloth bound ledgers - so have plenty of time, wear casual clothes and enjoy your trip back in time.

 National Library of Ireland